Eric is an amateur birder and photographer who is amazed by the natural world just about every day.

 Attracting colorful songbirds to your yard isn’t as hard as you might think.
-If you simply provide the things they need there is a very good chance they will quickly find their way to your property.
-In this article you’ll learn some simple ideas for turning your backyard into bird habitat.
+If you simply provide the things they need, there is a very good chance they will quickly find their way to your property.
+In this article, you’ll learn some simple ideas for turning your backyard into a bird and wildlife habitat.

 Backyard birding is educational, for children and adults.
 The whole family can get involved, providing an ecological learning opportunity that is hard to experience when birds are dispersed throughout the forests and fields.

-Putting up a simple bird feeder is the first step, and an easy way to bring more birds to your yard.
-For many backyard birders this is the only step they choose to talk, and it is a great way to get started in bird watching.
+Putting up a simple bird feeder is the first step and an easy way to bring more birds to your yard.
+For many backyard birders, this is the only step they choose to take, and it is a great way to get started in bird watching.

 - Platform Feeders: Similar to the hopper feeder without the clear sides, the platform feeder allows birds to perch along the edge and access the seed.
 These feeders are easy to fill and will benefit most species; however, they don’t do quite as good of a job keeping the seeds dry in bad weather.

 - Tube Feeders: These are tall, cylindrical feeders, usually made of clear plastic, which feature several small perches and openings where birds can feed.
 Like the hopper feeder, they are easily filled from the top.
 These are a tremendous benefit to smaller bird species like Titmice, sparrows, and Goldfinches who may get bullied away from the platform-type feeders by larger, more aggressive birds.

 - Suet Feeders: Suet is usually made from a mixture of animal fat and birdseed, and it comes shaped in blocks.
 It sounds awful, but some birds love it.
 Suet feeders are small cages that hang from a branch or pole and can contain suet blocks.
 Birds such as Nuthatches and woodpeckers will perch on them and peck away at the suet.